The Indian Defence ecosystem is a confluence between the Government and the defence manufacturing industry.

 Providing a further boost to ‘Aatmanirbharta’ in defence, the Ministry of Defence, on March 30, 2023, signed contracts for procurement of improved Akash Weapon System and 12 Weapon Locating Radars, WLR Swathi (Plains) for the Indian Army at an overall cost of over US$ 1.11 billion (Rs.
 9,100 crore).

-The Defence Minister, Mr. Rajnath Singh handed over two 'Made in India' platforms, a Fast Patrol Vessel and a Landing Craft Assault ship, to the Maldives National Defence Forces, during a visit to the country in May, 2023.
+The defence minister, Mr. Rajnath Singh handed over two 'Made In India' platforms, a Fast Patrol Vessel and a Landing Craft Assault ship, to the Maldives National Defence Forces, during a visit to the country in May 2023.

 India and the Maldives conducted the 4th Defence Cooperation Dialogue (DCD) in Male, Maldives on March 19, 2023.
 During the interaction, the two nations reviewed the ongoing bilateral defence cooperation activities and both sides apparently expressed satisfaction at the increasing engagements.